We’re excited to introduceDocumentation Index

 | "What is Linkup’s website?" | "What is Linkup’s website and LinkedIn URL” |

-depth="fast" in your API request:
+depth to "fast" in your API request:

-| Depth | Best For |
+| Depth | Best for |

 |---|---|

-fast (beta) | Simple, focused queries — one piece of information, low latency |
+"fast" (beta) | Simple, focused queries: one piece of information, low latency |

-standard | General queries, multiple topics or sources |
+"standard" | General queries, multiple topics or sources |

-deep | Sequential queries — search for info, then scrape or search again based on results |
+"deep" | Sequential queries: search for info, then scrape or search again based on results |